 2. The fundamental distinction between wholesale versus retail was preserved but this distinction was extended.

 3. The requirements for the prospectus summary were revised but remain highly prescriptive.
-Prospectus summaries will be required to be a maximum of 7 sides of A4-sized paper, when printed, and the content must be accurate, fair, clear and not misleading.
+Prospectus summaries require to be a maximum of 7 sides of A4-sized paper, when printed, and the content must be accurate, fair, clear and not misleading.

 4. The requirements for risk factors were also revised.
 Risk factors need to be presented in a limited number of categories and, within each category, be presented in order of priority.